Dr Xiaofei Qi, BA, MA, PhD

 Dr Xiaofei QI is an Assistant Professor at the School of Education, Durham University.
 Her current work focuses on early childhood education and development, digital parenting, assessment in education and includes studies of longitudinal and experimental designs.
 She teaches on undergraduate and postgraduate modules related to education generally and Early Years Education and Child Development in particular.
 She contributes to a range of academic and professional programmes at the School of Education and also supervises higher degree students.

 Xiaofei joined the School of Education in 2019 from the University of Cambridge where she was a Research Associate at the Education Reform and Innovation team within Faculty of Education.
 Prior to that, she worked at the Cambridge Psychometrics Centre heading up the centre’s project to develop a computerised adaptive entrance test for Eton College.
 Xiaofei obtained a PhD in Psychology from Birkbeck, University of London in 2015, with a thesis entitled "Does preschool experience matter?"
-Since then, Dr Qi's work has focussed on exploring the effects of school and home learning environment, particularly during the early years, on children's intellectual, emotional and behaviour development as well as well-being more generally.
+Since then, Dr Qi's work has focussed on exploring the effects of school and home learning environment, particularly during the preschool and primary years, on children's intellectual, emotional and behaviour development as well as well-being more generally.
+Latest research projects include an EEF-funded RCT trial evaluating Maths Champions-a programme designed to develop maths teaching and children’s maths skills in nursery settings, and a longitudinal study exploring the digital features of home learning environment (HLE) and links to young children’s learning and development (social and emotional development in specific) in early years.

 School of Education